 This takes us to gain staging, which is the act of feeding each device in a signal chain with optimal signal level.
 Gain staging applies to both analog and digital systems, though it's doubly important in analog to ensure proper signal-to-noise ratios.

 Analog devices inherently introduce noise into the audio signals passing through them, so it's critical to drive them with strong enough signals to overcome the noise and have good signal-to-noise ratios.
-We're not as concerned with noise in digital systems, so we can drive them with less signal level to be safe and avoid digital clipping.
+We're not as concerned with noise in digital systems, so we can drive them with lower signal levels to be safe and avoid digital clipping.

 I have a video dedicated to gain staging and how to do it in digital audio workstations.
 You can check it out here: